 Essentially, Medicare Supplement Plan G does not cover things such as routine dental, vision, and hearing, or prescription drugs.
 Luckily, there are separate stand-alone plans that offer coverage for these services.

-Give us a call at 877-88KEITH (53484), an experience agent will be able to review these additional plan options with you.
+Give us a call at 877-88KEITH (53484), and an experienced agent will be able to review these additional plan options with you.

 Medicare Supplement Plan G vs Plan N

 As we mentioned earlier, there are some Medicare Supplement plans that are more popular than others.
 Medicare Supplement plan N often shows up next to Medicare Supplement Plan G as a viable option.
-It is important to weigh out the differences between these plans in order to decide which is more cost-efficient in the long-run as Medicare Supplement Plan N has more out-of-pocket than Plan G does.
+It is important to weigh out the differences between these plans to decide which is more cost-efficient in the long run, as Medicare Supplement Plan N has more out-of-pocket than Plan G does.

 How to Enroll in Medicare Supplement Plan G

-So, you have decided that the coverage level of Plan G is exactly what you need and the premium is affordable.
-Your next question may be “how do I get a Medicare Supplement Plan G?”
+So, you have decided that the coverage level of Medigap Plan G is exactly what you need, and the premium is affordable.
+Your next question may be, “How do I get a Medicare Supplement Plan G?”

-This way, your coverage is streamlined, and you aren’t left with any gaps in your coverage which can lead to unexpected medical bills.
-When your Part B begins, you have 6 months to enroll in a Medicare Supplement plan without having to answer any health questions.
-These 6 months are absolutely crucial if you have any underlying health conditions that may pose a problem for medical underwriting.
+This way, your coverage is streamlined, and you aren’t left with any gaps in your coverage, leading to unexpected medical bills.
+When your Part B begins, you have six months to enroll in a Medicare Supplement plan without having to answer any health questions.
+These six months are crucial if you have any underlying health conditions that may pose a problem for medical underwriting.
 If you apply after your 6-month window, you will have to answer a list of health questions, provide a list of your prescriptions, and likely complete a telephone interview, giving the insurance company the ability to either approve or deny your coverage at their discretion.

-The easiest way to compare the Medicare Supplement Plan Gs available in your area is to contact an independent agent, such as ourselves, to analyze all of the offered plans in your zip code.
+The easiest way to compare the Medicare Supplement Plan G options available in your area is to contact an independent agent, such as ourselves, to analyze all of the offered plans in your zip code.

-Give us a call at 877-88KEITH (53484), an experience agent will be happy to review all of your plan options and answer any additional questions you may have about the plan benefits.
+Give us a call at 877-88KEITH (53484).
+An experienced agent will be happy to review all of your plan options and answer any additional questions you may have about the plan benefits.

 Many people don’t realize that there is a high-deductible version of Medicare Supplement Plan G available.
-This plan is known as Medicare Supplement Plan G High-deductible.
+This plan is known as Medicare Supplement Plan G High Deductible (GHD).
 This plan is very similar to a standard Plan G, except it comes with, you guessed it, a high deductible.
 The deductible on this plan in 2021 is $2,370.
-With this plan you still pay your annual Part B deductible of $203 upfront before any Medicare coverage begins.
-From there, you will continue at an 80/20 split with Medicare, leaving you responsible for 20% until you’ve met your deductible of $2370.
-Once you have met the $2370 for the year, your Plan G high-deductible will then turn into a standard Plan G until the beginning of the next year when the deductible resets.
+With this plan, you still pay your annual Part B deductible of $203 upfront before any Medicare coverage begins.
+From there, you will continue at an 80/20 split with Medicare, leaving you responsible for 20% until you’ve met your deductible of $2,370.
+Once you have met the $2,370 for the year, your Plan G High Deductible will then turn into a standard Plan G until the beginning of the next year when the deductible resets.

 Comparing Medicare Supplement Plan G Options

 When it comes to your healthcare, it’s essential to look at each plan available and choose the one that fits your needs and budget.
-Plan G is an excellent Medigap plan and will provide you with a lot of coverage after meeting the required deductible.
-Give us a call at 877-88KEITH (53484), an experience agent will be happy to review all of your plan options and answer any additional questions you may have about the plan benefits.
+Plan G is an excellent Medigap plan that offers skilled nursing facility coinsurance coverage and several other benefits after meeting the required deductible.
+Give us a call at 877-88KEITH (53484) to speak with an experienced agent who will review all of your plan options and answer any additional questions you may have about the plan benefits.